mjebrahimi/Performance-Wars-Benchmarking-CSharp/Throw-Exception-Benchmark/README.md

 A benchmark comparison between:

 - A normal flow operation
-- Above operation with a long stack trace exception (17 inner calls of methods - string length of stacktrace : 3,458 - size of stacktrace  : 768 bytes)
+- Above operation with a long stack trace exception *(17 inner calls of methods - string length of stacktrace : 3,458 - size of stacktrace  : 768 bytes)*

-### Result:
+### Results:

 - **In my test, throwing Exception was about 800 times slower than without exception.**